I have added more news. This is very current stuff.

 HUGE NEWS: The Poetry Foundation selected my manuscript Half-Hazard as the winner of the Emily Dickinson First Book Award.
-My first poetry manuscript will be published by Graywolf Press on November 6th, 2018.
+It was published by Graywolf Press on November 6th, 2018.
 Learn more about Half-Hazard.

 Here's a photo of me and Ruth Lily Poetry Prize Winner, Joy Harjo, and Margarita Engle, Young People's Poet Laureate, at the Pegasus Awards.